* * 2023 Registration Filing Now Open* *

 After You File

-Creditors/Assignees who have filed notification with the Iowa Attorney General will not receive a confirmation, notice or hard copy license.
-Filers with rejected notifications will be notified by our staff.
-Approved notifications will be processed and can be viewed online by clicking here approximately 20 business days after their receipt.
+Approved notifications will be processed and can be viewed online approximately 20 business days after their receipt.
+If your notification is rejected, you will be contacted by our staff to remedy any errors.
 (NOTE: Some users may need to refresh their browser for the most updated version of the document.)

-Reminders will be sent in December.
-Failure to receive reminders will not exempt a late filing from the $25 late fee.
+Reminders will be sent via the email on file in December.
+Failure to receive reminders will not exempt a late filing from the $75 late fee.